Odium theologicum: Academic disputes

 Philosopher and historian of science Thomas Samuel Kuhn argued that scientists are strongly committed to their beliefs, theories and methods (the collection of which he termed "paradigms"), and that science progresses mainly by paradigm shifts.
 He claimed that scientists with conflicting paradigms will hold to them as dearly as theologians hold to their theological paradigms.
-Philosopher of math and science Imre Lakatos, a student of Karl Popper, described the nature of science in a similar manner.
+Philosopher of mathemathics and science Imre Lakatos, a student of Karl Popper, described the nature of science in a similar manner.

 According to Lakatos, science progresses by continual modification or else supersession of what he termed "research programs" (roughly equivalent to Kuhn's "paradigms").
 Lakatos claimed that a research program is informed by metaphysical beliefs as well as observation of facts, and may infinitely resist falsification if a scientist wishes to continue holding it in spite of problems or the discovery of new evidence.
 If this view is correct, science does not remedy odium theologicum, it provides another field in which it may manifest.

 In the controversy over the validity of fluxions the philosopher George Berkeley addressed his Newtonian opponent:

 Whatever view of science and the sociology of scientific knowledge is correct, it is a fact that in the history of science there have been many instances of new theories (e.g., germ theory of disease, finitude of the speed of light, radioactivity) being ridiculed and shunned by the greater scientific community when first proposed or discovered, only later to be adopted as more probably accurate.